Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

-\item[Time series models: ] In the modelling of temporally dependent data, $x_1,\ldots x_T$, multiple models naturally arise under uncertainty over the degree of dependence.
-For example, under a $k$-th order autoregressive process

-with $\epsilon_t \sim WN(0, \sigma^2)$, the order, $k$, of the autoregression is commonly unknown, in addition to the coefficients $a_{\tau}$. \citet{brooks+gr03}, \citet{ehlers+b03} and \citet{Vermaak01} each detail descriptions on the use of reversible jump samplers for this class of problems. \end{description}
+\item[Bayesian Neural Networks:] The feed-forward neural network, or multilayer perceptron, can be thought of as a nonlinear regression or classification model in which explanatory variables $x_1,\ldots, x_p$ (or inputs) are related to the response (or output) variable $Y$.
+For instance, a very simple model can be written as

+where the weights $w_{ji}$ are the strength of connections between the input nodes corresponding to $x_i$ and the $j$th node of the hidden layer. $f$ is the activation function at each of the hidden nodes, and $g$ is the activation function at the output node \citep{titterington2004}.

+Under this setting, we may be interested in models involving different input variables $x_i$, where an inclusion or exclusion of a single $x_i$ may lead to multiple inclusion/exclusion of the weights.
+Alternatively, we may be interested in models with different structures, where there the number of hidden nodes $J$ may vary \citep{muller1998}. \citet{holmes1998} and \citet{Berezowski2022} use reversible jump to account for uncertainty in the architecture and depths of the neural network model.

+\item[Tree-based models: ] Motivated by difficulty of designing a well-mixing change-point sampler for latent variable imaging, \citet{hawkins_transdimensional_2015} introduced a tree-based representation for geophysical images whereby varying tree depths from root to active (or ``leaf'') nodes permits multi-resolution analyses of images in more than one dimension.
+Furthermore, the mapping from the tree representation to the image space can be specified by any orthogonal basis such as wavelets.
+Given a tree arrangement $\mc{T}_k$ for a given number of nodes $k$, the conditional prior of the arrangement $p(\mc{T}_k|k)$ has a support that is combinatorial in size. \item[Matrix factorisation:] Bayesian interpretation of non-unique factorisation problems is addressed in a factor analysis setting \citep{lopes_bayesian_2004}, and in the more constrained non-negative matrix factorisation setting \citep{zhong_reversible_2009}.
+The latter addresses the formulation $\bm{X}=\bm{A}\bm{S}+\bm{E}$ where $\bm{A}\in\mc{R}^{N\times M}_+$, $\bm{S}\in\mc{R}^{M\times T}_+$, and $\bm{E}\in\mc{R}^{N\times T}$, where $M$ is the number of components that varies, and applies an RJMCMC approach for this factorisation in a multiplexed Raman spectra inference example. \end{description}

-The reversible jump algorithm has had a compelling influence in the statistical and mainstream scientific research literatures.
-In general, the large majority of application areas have tended to be computationally or biologically related \citep{sisson04}.
+The reversible jump algorithm has had a compelling influence in the statistical and mainstream scientific research literatures, particularly in computationally or biologically related areas \citep{sisson04}.
 Accordingly a large number of developmental and application studies can be found in the signal processing literature and the related fields of computer vision and image analysis.
 Epidemiological and medical studies also feature strongly.